Being in a slump sucks BIG TIME.

 Try swapping the xbox out for a hot yoga session for relaxation.

-And if you don’t know how to cook, you can use YouTube to discover a cool new recipe and get crazy with it (don’t forget to check it off your list as Education).
+helpful hint: you can use YouTube to discover a cool new recipe and get crazy with it (don’t forget to check it off your list as Education).

 Swap out the origami if you found it too hard (I did), and maybe start taking some photos with your brand new iPhone?
 See if you can sneak up on your pet and and snap a photo of it before it realizes you were there (ninja style!)